 Next, she served as the Nurture Coordinator and Curriculum Specialist for Jubilee!
 Community, a progressive-type Christian church in Asheville, NC.
 While there, she developed a multi-faith curriculum for kids age 3 through 8th grade and was ordained as their Minister of Education.
 The four-volume (for 4 different age groups) Peace unit of that curriculum has also been published.

 Over the years, Vicki has written extensively for both The Interfaith Observer and Multicultural Kid Blogs and regularly works with educators, parents, and faith communities.
-Her next book, Sharing the World’s Holidays with Kids, features background information, stories, crafts, and activities for kid-friendly holidays in eight different religious traditions.
-She lives in Asheville with her husband, and they have two almost-grown children.
-You can follow her on Facebook, Twitter, Instagram, or TikTok (@vickigarlock).
+Her next book, ABCs of the World’s Religions, will be released in the fall of 2023.
+She and her husband live in Asheville, and they have two almost-grown children.
+You can follow her on Facebook, Twitter, Instagram, or TikTok (@learnreligions).